How can you successfully integrate into a company through a work-study program?

 We often think we have to navigate our integration on our own.
 In reality, other work-study students can be a real source of support.
 They are going through (or have already gone through) the same questions and situations:

-- . fear of not being legitimate
+- .
+Fear of not feeling legitimate.

 Talking with them helps you gain some perspective and put certain challenges into perspective.
 It’s also an opportunity to build your first professional network within the company and discover new career paths.